Managing Energy Use and Reducing Greenhouse Gas Emissions

 1. 1 Scope 1 (direct emissions from plants, offices, and vehicles, etc. owned by the Group) and Scope 2 (indirect emissions resulting from the production of electricity and other energy consumed by the Group) emissions.

-2. 2 Until FY 2022, this was calculated by multiplying the GHG emissions and revenue of individual subsidiaries worldwide by the applicable Toray Industries' equity share.
-Starting in FY 2023 however, the calculation method will change, and the degree of financial control Toray Industries has over the individual subsidiary (not the equity share) will be used, in accordance with the GHG Protocol, the international standard.
-Under the latter calculation method, the reduction is 32.7%.
+2. 2 Until fiscal 2022, this was calculated by multiplying the GHG emissions and revenue of individual subsidiaries worldwide by the applicable Toray Industries' equity share.
+In fiscal 2023 however, the calculation method changed, and the degree of financial control Toray Industries has over the individual subsidiary (not the equity share) is now used, in accordance with the GHG Protocol, the international standard.
+For fiscal 2022, the reduction calculated under this new method would be 32.7%.

-Toray Industries is promoting energy-conserving activities with a goal of reducing its per-unit energy consumption3 by 2% annually.
+Toray Industries undergoes audits of its environmental data, including energy consumption, to identify opportunities for improving its energy performance.
+Using the results as a reference, the Company is promoting energy-conserving activities with a goal of reducing its per-unit energy consumption3 by 2% annually.

-In fiscal 2022, energy consumption decreased by 5.9% year on year due to more efficient use of energy and efforts to reduce energy waste and loss.
-However, per-unit energy consumption deteriorated 6.9% year on year due to a 12.0% reduction in production volumes, while improved 14.6% compared to the baseline year of fiscal 1990.
+In fiscal 2024, energy consumption decreased by 0.9% year on year due to more efficient use of energy and efforts to reduce energy waste and loss.
+Meanwhile, energy intensity improved by 3.2% year on year, reflecting a 1.4% increase in production volumes.
+This represents an 11.2% improvement over the baseline year of fiscal 1990.

 1. 3 Energy consumption per converted production volume